|

 (iv) Failed to take into account some relevant consideration.

-That the Learned Trial Judge erred in d in fact and in fact with his inadequate directions towards the disputed or incriminating caution interview answers of the appellant.
+That the Learned Trial Judge erred in fact and in fact with his inadequate directions towards the disputed or incriminating caution interview answers of the appellant.

 Sentence